ajrcarey/pdfium-render/README.md

 ## Version history

+* 0.8.25: adds bindings for `FPDFAnnot_GetFormAdditionalActionJavaScript()`,
+  `FPDFAnnot_GetFormFieldAlternateName()`, `FPDFAnnot_GetFileAttachment()`, and
+  `FPDFAnnot_AddFileAttachment()`.
-* 0.8.24: introduced crate feature flags for selecting Pdfium API versions to use in `PdfiumLibraryBindings`; reworked `build.rs` to output bindings for multiple sets of Pdfium header files; reworked bindings implementations to differentiate between API versions that include the `FPDFFont_*` and `FPDFText_GetTextObject()` functions added in 0.8.23, and API versions that do not;
+* 0.8.24: introduces crate feature flags for selecting Pdfium API versions to use in `PdfiumLibraryBindings`; reworked `build.rs` to output bindings for multiple sets of Pdfium header files; reworks bindings implementations to differentiate between API versions that include the `FPDFFont_*` and `FPDFText_GetTextObject()` functions added in 0.8.23, and API versions that do not;
+  adds WASM bindings utility function `copy_string_to_pdfium()` to correctly copy the string data of an `FPDF_WIDESTRING` to Pdfium's WASM memory module, instead of just the pointer location;
+  adds `PdfiumLibraryBindings::version()` function for reporting the currently configured API version;
-  internally reorganize source code layout to make the code structure clearer.
+  internally reorganized source code layout to make the code structure clearer.
-* 0.8.23: synchronized Pdfium API header files against mainline; removes binding for function `FPDFText_GetTextRenderMode()` in response to upstream change described at
+* 0.8.23: synchronizes Pdfium API header files against mainline; removes binding for function `FPDFText_GetTextRenderMode()` in response to upstream change described at
   <https://github.com/ajrcarey/pdfium-render/issues/151>; adds bindings for `FPDFText_GetTextObject()`,
   `FPDFFont_GetFamilyName()`, `FPDFFont_GetIsEmbedded()`, and `FPDFFont_GetFontData()` functions;
-  deprecates `PdfFont::name()` function in favour of `PdfFont::family()` to match upstream naming changes; adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data; updates `examples/fonts.rs` example; adds new function `PdfPageTextChar::text_object()` for retrieving the page object containing a specific character; adds WASM bindings utility function `copy_string_to_pdfium()` to correctly copy the string data of an `FPDF_WIDESTRING` to Pdfium's WASM memory module, instead of just the pointer location.
+  deprecates `PdfFont::name()` function in favour of `PdfFont::family()` to match upstream naming changes; adds new functions `PdfFont::is_embedded()` and `PdfFont::data()` for retrieving embedded font data; updates `examples/fonts.rs` example; adds new function `PdfPageTextChar::text_object()` for retrieving the page object containing a specific character.
 Deprecated items will be removed in release 0.9.0.
 * 0.8.22: adds bindings for `FPDFPage_TransformAnnots()`, thanks to an excellent contribution from
   <https://github.com/liammcdermott>; adds bindings for `FPDF_GetPageSizeByIndexF()`, thanks to an excellent
   contribution from <https://github.com/DorianRudolph>; updates all examples and tests that reference